Broccoli Sprouts Are Incredibly Good for You

 Broccoli sprouts contain glucoraphanin which converts to sulforaphane in your body.
 What’s amazing about this compound is that it reduces the levels of LDL (bad) cholesterol, according to a study whose findings were published in the Molecular Nutrition & Food Research.

 This is important because higher LDL cholesterol is a major risk factor for cardiovascular diseases including heart attack and stroke.
-Plus, this just proves that one of many benefits of broccoli sprouts is heart health!
+Plus, this just proves that one of the many benefits of broccoli sprouts is heart health!

 Studies show that glucoraphanin fights inflammation and helps improve heart health while research from the American Journal of Hypertension discovered that sulforaphane decreases blood pressure in hypertensive (high blood pressure) rats.
 Hypertension is yet another risk factor for heart diseases.

-A growing body of evidence shows that dietary broccoli sprouts protect after oxidative damage associated with heart attack.
+A growing body of evidence shows that dietary broccoli sprouts protect after oxidative damage associated with a heart attack.
 Compounds found in these sprouts protect against atherosclerosis or hardening of the arteries.

-One thing is for sure, benefits of broccoli sprouts for different aspects of heart health are well-documented.
+One thing is for sure, the benefits of broccoli sprouts for different aspects of heart health are well-documented.

-The impact of depression goes beyond the feeling of sadness; it affects both physical and mental or emotional health of an individual.
+The impact of depression goes beyond the feeling of sadness; it affects both the physical and mental or emotional health of an individual.
 A wide array of foods show potential to help manage symptoms of depression, and broccoli sprouts aren’t the exception.